20 HEALTH BENEFITS OF CINNAMON

 - Cinnamon has shown an amazing ability to stop medication-resistant yeast infections.
 This applies to Escherichia coli bacteria and Candida albicans fungus.
 This study

 discovered that Cinnamon Oil was one of three leading essential oils effective against Candida.
-Another study
+A second study

 found that Cinnamon Oil was effective against three strains of Candida, Candida albicans, Candida tropicalis, and Candida krusei.
 Real Ceylon Cinnamon Tea infused with Cinnamon Bark Oil could be an excellent way to fight internal Candida infections and boost your immune system.
 For topical applications (except genital areas and mucous membranes) 1% Ceylon Cinnamon Leaf Oil mixed with a carrier oil could be an extremely effective treatment option.